valentas-kurauskas/heterogeneous-population-epidemics/README.md

 A fraction *1-p_a-ε* of the population infects *0* new individuals.
 A fraction *p_a* of them infects *a* new individuals.
 Finally, a fraction ε of the population infects *b* new individuals (the "superspreaders").
 We assume that the [basic reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number) R0 is known and adjust ε accordingly.

-Keeping R0 fixed, if a large fraction of individuals observe quarantine even with the presence of superspreaders the epidemics (largest component size) can be smaller than predicted by the simple G(n,p) model.
+When R0 fixed, if most individuals observe quarantine, the same growth can only be sustained by those that don't or can't, let us call them "superspreaders".
+If this is the case (most individuals do not pass the infection on, but the growth is still fast), the epidemics (the largest component) size may be smaller than the one predicted by the simple G(n,p) model corresponding to completely homogeneous population.

 ![Example chart](example.png "30% infect 1, 100ε% (the superspreaders) infect b, others infect 0")